Georgina Rowe: Early sporting life

 Rowe was raised on Sydney's northern beaches, attending Davidson High School in Frenchs Forest.
 She is the niece of Australian dual-Olympian kayaker Shelley Oates-Wilding and as a girl she aspired to kayaking success and trained in that sport.
 By the end of high-school she had joined at Collaroy SLSC and was competing in surf-boat racing at state and national carnivals.

 She was encouraged by surfboat colleagues to the attend the 2016 Australian National Indoor Rowing Championship, which she won.
 She then met coaching staff from Rowing Australia and the UTS Haberfield Rowing Club who encouraged her to compete at the 2017 World Indoor Rowing Championships in Boston.
 There she placed second to Olena Buryak in the CRASH-B Sprints – women's open 2000m category.

 Club and state stillwater rowing

 Rowe joined the UTS Haberfield Rowing Club in Sydney.
 She raced for New South Wales in the state representative eight who contested and placed second in the 2018 Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
-In 2019 she was again in the New South Wales Women's eight when they broke the 14 year Victorian stronghold and took a Queen's Cup victory.
-She rowed again in the 2021 New South Wales Queen's Cup eight.
+In 2019, she was again in the New South Wales Women's eight when they broke the 14 year Victorian stronghold and took a Queen's Cup victory.
+She rowed again in the New South Wales Queen's Cup eights of 2021, 2022 and 2023.

-In 2018 she crewed a composite Australian selection eight who won the open women's coxed eight title at the Australian Rowing Championships.
+In 2018, she crewed a composite Australian selection eight who won the women's eight title at the Australian Rowing Championships.
 She repeated that feat and again won that title in a National Training Centre eight in 2021.
+At the 2023 Australian Rowing Championships, she won the quad scull national title in a composite crew.